The Club

 of the moorers.
 Subsequently Mr Downs was visited by the L.N.E.R. district

-engineer who said that they would like to see a club formed that could take
+engineer who said that they would like to see a club formed that

-over all of the yard and wharf.
 A meeting of all interested parties was

 called and it was decided to form a club to rent the area on 11th

-June 1943 - there were nine founder members.
-A name for the Club now had to
+June 1943 - there were sixteen founder members.
+A name for the

-be chosen and many years later Mr Downs recounted how this came about.
+Club now had to be chosen and many years later Mr Downs

-“Having had much to do with the North Cheshire Water Board the name “North
+North Cheshire Water Board the name “North Cheshire Cruising

-Cheshire Cruising Club” came naturally.
 A prize of 5/- (25P) was offered for

 the best design for a Club burgee and was subsequently won by Mr Bill Axon